-Preventing and, when appropriate, prosecuting animal cruelty is a priority for Ms. Boston, who has created the Office’s first-ever Special Victims Unit, whose mandate includes overseeing the prosecution of animal cruelty cases.
-The Office regularly participates in community events to help educate the community about how to prevent and detect abuse of animals.
 The key to preventing neglect is education.
-Some owners just aren't aware of how important affection is to a pet or even that a puppy can outgrow her collar.
+Some owners just aren’t aware of how important affection is to a pet or even that a puppy can outgrow its collar.

 For most of us, pets are an extension of our family.
-But, sadly, not everyone feels that way and engages in violent behavior towards or neglects animals in their care.
-Examples of animal cruelty include overt physical abuse, dog fighting, and denying an animal companion basic necessities of care such as food, water, or shelter.
+But, sadly, not everyone feels that way, and some owners engage in violent behavior toward or neglect the animals in their care.
+Examples of animal cruelty include overt physical abuse, dog fighting, and denying an animal companion basic necessities of care such as food, water or shelter.

 In Georgia, animal cruelty is defined as: